-Like it could get any bigger, Isabelle’s smile grows.
+Like it could get any bigger, her smile grows.
 “Isabelle.”

-It is clear she is finding my endeavor to act gentlemanly as humorous as Hugo would if he was here.
+It is clear she is finding my endeavor to act gentlemanly as humorous as Hugo would if he were here.
 Although I’m popular with the ladies, I’m not once I’ve had my fill.
-There isn’t many women willing to accept a one night only stand, and the handful who are, usually change their mind once the deed has been done.
+There aren’t many women willing to accept a one-night stand, and the handful who are usually change their mind once the deed has been done.

 I’m not bragging.
 I am merely being honest.

 Once I’ve returned Isabelle’s stare long enough I’m certain she isn’t concussed, I say, “I don’t think you have a concussion, but you need to ice it as a bump is already forming.”

 She shoos away my worry with the quickest wave of her hand.
 “I’m fine, really.”